| Office Hour:

 awards, including a

-Gottfried Wilhelm Leibniz Prize which is the
+Gottfried Wilhelm Leibniz Prize which belongs to the

-highest German research award.
+highest German research awards.

 He is elected member of the

 At Saarland University, Joachim Weickert is initiator and head of

 Programme in Visual Computing, which is the first of its kind in